 We will consider all feedback received by the closing date.

-Should we decide to proceed with final rules, we intend to publish a final policy statement and Handbook rules in early 2020.
+Should we decide to proceed with final rules, we intend to publish a final policy statement and Handbook rules in the second quarter of 2020.